 Back to top

-IMP students who wish to develop their writing skills are encouraged to take the I470 Senior Capstone Seminar, a two-credit, first-eight-weeks course offered in the spring and fall.
-I470 is a writing workshop focusing on the production of the retrospective and analytic statements.
+IMP students who wish to develop their writing skills are encouraged to take the I470 Senior Capstone Seminar, a one-credit, first-eight-weeks course offered in the spring and fall.
+I470 is a writing workshop focusing on the production of the retrospective and analytic essays.
 Students normally take I470 during the final semester of their IMP studies.Back to top

 Writing Tutorial Services provides free tutoring on all stages of the writing process.Back to top